 Olaf Frozen Cake.
 Carved Cake Tutorial with real cake, ganache and fondant decorations

-When I saw the film, I felt a special connection with Olaf, this snowman who really looks forward to summer.
+When I first saw the film, I felt a special connection with Olaf, this snowman who really looks forward to summer.
 So naive!
 So innocent!
-Today I bring you a tutorial with step-by-step pictures that will help you learn how to easily make an Olaf Frozen Cake.
+Today I’m bringing you a tutorial with step-by-step pictures that will help you learn how to easily make a Frozen themed cake.
 I did it in small format, but you can do it as big as you want.

 Like I said in other posts, it’s very important to get a reference image; just print it with the desired size.
 This step is essential if you want to reproduce known characters.
 Remember: proportion is the most important thing.

 In order to make an Olaf carved cake, you’ll need:

 - 1 wood base for the base, with 2 holes.

 - 7 cakes (10cm diameter x 4cm height)

 - Ganache for covering and filling (you can check my post on how to make ganache)

 - White, orange and black fondant (I always use Renshaw Extra, it’s great for carved cakes)